Achlys triphylla: Similar species

 The species resembles A. californica, which has 6–8 (up to 12) teeth on the middle leaflet.

 Distribution and habitat

 Native to the woods of mountains of the West Coast of North America, the species has been reported from the Cascades and from the Coast Ranges in British Columbia, Washington, Oregon and northern California, at elevations of up to 1500 m.

+Host Associations

+This plant is the sole host of the west coast endemic aphid Macrosiphum tuberculaceps.

 Medicinal uses

 Multiple Pacific Northwest tribes use the leaves in an infusion drink for tuberculosis.
 One Lummi informant said the whole plant was mashed and soaked in water, which was drunk as an emetic.